bigyihsuan/phono-word-gen/spec.md

 ## Presentation

+1. If on, remove duplicates
-1. If on, sort the words based on letters
+2. If on, sort the words based on letters
-2. If on, display the word split into syllables
+3. If on, display the word split into syllables
-3. Otherwise, display the word as one word
+4. Otherwise, display the word as one word